 We had hoped to release the August map with its 13,742 sites a few days ago.
-But we got a bit side tracked in Waterbury, Vermont, where we had what just might be the best BBQ brisket ever, at the Prohibition Pig.
+But we got a bit side tracked in Waterbury, Vermont, where we dined on some fine BBQ brisket at the Prohibition Pig.
 This restaurant is just a few miles down the road from the Ben & Jerry's factory, which also offers a sweet factory tour.
 (We got to sample Cherry Garcia.)

 Every month, we carefully make a few small changes to our data management processes.
 The purpose is to improve the quality of our cell site reports, which we supply to businesses and other organizations in Canada and the United States.
 The changes for August are to better identify the new cell sites that exist this month, but not in the previous month.

 Hopefully, the five new Mobilicity sites for Greater Toronto Area and three more for Calgary match the expectations of those Mobilicity enthusiasts out there.

 The two graphs below show the growth in PCS/cellular infrastructure across Canada, from October 2011 to July 2012.
 During this period, PCS/cellular antenna counts increased 26%, from 101,344 to 127,856; site counts increased 6%, from 13,058 to 13,855.